Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds: Examples

 {\textbf{Estimating the relevant time scale $\tau$}}.
 In \cref{f:peanut-singular} we visualize the behavior of $\tr(\hat{C}_t^l)$ and $\|\hat{\mm}_t^l\|$ as a function of time: we observe that they initially behave nonlinearly, but then transit to a linear regime, at time about 0.025, consistent with the approximations in \cref{e:meanAndCovBurst}.
 In this example, we choose $(\tau_{\min}, \tau_{\max})=(0.05, 0.10)$ and the timescale of separation $\tau=0.10$.

 {\textbf{Estimating dimension and tangent spaces of \SMmth, and direction of the fast modes}}.
-We all report in \cref{f:peanut-singular} the behavior of the singular values of $\hat C_\tau^l$, $\hat\Gamma^l$ and $\hat\Lambda^l$ at one landmark in descending order.
+We all report in \cref{f:peanut-singular} the behavior of the singular values of $\hat C_\tau^l$, $\hat\Gamma^l_{D-d}$ and $\LambdaldN$ at one landmark in descending order.
 The dominant singular values are visualized with cross markers.
 Local Principal Component Analysis (PCA) corresponds to the analysis of $\hat{C}_N(\tau)$: it exhibits 1 dominant singular value, with the corresponding singular vector close to the direction of fast variables, because the large fluctuations of the fast modes dominates.
 The other two singular vectors of $\hat{C}_N(\tau)$, which are necessarily, in PCA, orthogonal to the leading mode, are not the directions of slow variables at most regions.
-The number of the dominant singular values of $\hat{\Gamma}^l$ is 1 and its corresponding singular vector correctly estimates the direction of the fast variable.
-Finally, the number of the dominant singular values of $\hat{\Lambda}^l$ is 2, equal to the correct dimension of the \SM, and the span of their corresponding singular vectors correctly estimates the tangent space of the \SM.
+The number of the dominant singular values of $\hat{\Gamma}^l_{D-d}$ is 1 and its corresponding singular vector correctly estimates the direction of the fast variable.
+Finally, the number of the dominant singular values of $\LambdaldN$ is 2, equal to the correct dimension of the \SM, and the span of their corresponding singular vectors correctly estimates the tangent space of the \SM. {On average, it requires 1585 charts to fully describe the invariant manifold. }

 {\textbf{Identifying metastable states, and estimation of large-time properties of the process}}.
 We assume we do not know the metastable states, nor the number of such states.
 The top six eigenvalues of the Markov transition matrix (see \cref{f:peanut-singular}) are real and they exhibit a clear spectral gap after the top two eigenvalues, which indicates, correctly, that this system has 2 metastable states.
 We simulate trajectories of time length $10^6$ with the original simulator and with the ATLAS simulator, and from those we estimate the invariant distribution by using smoothed histograms with bins constructed in the latent coordinates $(\phi, \theta)$, which parametrize the invariant manifold.
 We visualize them in \cref{f:peanut-singular}: from the contour plot of both distributions they appear very close, and indeed in the $L^1$-norm of the difference of two densities (i.e. the total variation distance between the distributions) is $ 0.107\pm0.009$, and the $L^2$-norm of the difference of densities (a more robust but less stringent distance) is $0.0034\pm0.0004$.